a-type/rout/games/nomad/README.md

 ## Blessing track

-* Each turn, a new blessing is revealed on the blessing track.
+- Each turn, a new blessing is revealed on the blessing track.
 Anyone who is present in the location of the blessing may take it by spending a turn there.
 If at any time, three or more blessings are revealed, the oldest one vanishes.

 ## Prophecy

 At the start of the game, you are given a prophecy, which will tell of a sequence of blessings that will happen during the game.

 # Technical specs

 ## Game state

-The game state is stored as a 2d array of terrain tiles, each of which has a terrain type and may have a special feature.
+The game state is stored as a record of axial coordinates to terrain tiles, each of which has a terrain type and may have special features.

 The list of blessings is stored as a queue.